Opportunities to Study Off Campus

 The Office of Off-Campus Study helps students make appropriate study plans, preparing students for departure, evaluating programs abroad, administering Colby’s programs (see below), assisting with students’ reintegration to Colby, and monitoring the program selection and application processes.
 The office facilitates study abroad as well as participation in a few domestic off-campus programs that are integrated into each major and academic program.

 Applications and requests for program approval are processed in advance of the student’s enrollment in a program of study away from Colby.
 Students who transfer credits for full-time study in a non-Colby program are subject to a fee of $1,500 per semester.
+Colby tuition applies for Colby programs in Salamanca, Dijon, and Bigelow.
+For approved non-Colby programs, there is no Colby tuition charge; tuition is paid directly to the provider.
 Financial aid may be applied, for qualified students only, to Colby programs and approved non-Colby programs.

 Students are required to consult their major advisor and the off-campus faculty liaison in their major department while making plans for study abroad.
 Sophomores will participate in a mandatory information session in mid-September and have access to online information detailing procedures and listing of approved Colby and non-Colby programs early in the fall semester.
-Applications for off-campus study during the year 2022-23 are due by Feb.
-20, 2022, regardless of the semester for which the student is applying.
+Advising from Off-Campus Study is encouraged.
+Applications for off-campus study during the year 2024-25 are due by Feb.
+20, 2024, regardless of the semester for which the student is applying.
 Colby students normally study abroad for one semester.
 A 2.7 GPA is required to study abroad, and students on probation of any kind may not study abroad.
+There is a petition process for students who do not meet the GPA requirement.

 Colby-Sponsored Foreign-Language Semesters